Description

 Transmission and incubation period

-Pig herds can be contaminated by other infected pig herds or by a human- or bird-borne virus.
-Swine flu can be introduced into a herd through the arrival of an infected animal, contact with a sick human or contact with contaminated hands, boots or equipment.
+Pig herds can be contaminated by other infected pig herds.
+Swine flu can be introduced into a herd through the arrival of an infected animal, or through contact between the herd or their environment and a sick human or contaminated hands, boots or equipment.

 After one to three days, clinical signs appear and last less than a week, unless the pig contracts another infection or develops complications.
 Pigs become contagious 24 hours after infection and remain contagious for 7 to 10 days.